xtangle/devbox/README.md

 answered questions during initial setup on provisioning.
 In this section, we will describe additional properties you can manually add to this file.
 These are listed below:

 - `extra_mounts` - An object with mount names as keys and mount paths as values.
-Mounts created this way will automatically be configured so that the `vagrant` user have full access to the contents in the mount.
+Mounts created this way will automatically be configured so that the `vagrant` user have full permission (read, write, execute) to the contents in the mount.
     - The mount name is a unique identifier of the mount and specifies the mount point in the guest machine (mount points will be created on `${HOME}/<name>`).
     - The mount path is a directory on the host machine.
 It can be an absolute path or a path relative to the directory containing the `Vagrantfile`.

-- `external_steps` - A list of strings containing paths (on the host machine) to additional ruby files containing additional provisioning steps to be run.
+- `extra_steps` - An object with keys containig module names and values containing paths (on the host machine) to additional ruby files defining extra provisioning steps.
+    The ruby file *must* define a nested module under the `Provision` module, where the sub-module name is the same key of the key-value pair in the config object.
     The paths can be an absolute path or a path relative to the directory containing the `Vagrantfile`.
-    - Steps *must* be defined in a nested Ruby module under `Provision.Steps`.
-    - Steps may be defined in a method named: `pre_<stage>`, or `post_<stage>`, where `<stage>` is one of: `prepare`, `install`, `configure`, or `cleanup`.
+    - Steps should be defined as instance methods named: `pre_<stage>`, `<stage>`, or `post_<stage>`, where `<stage>` can be one of:
+        - `prepare`, `install`, `configure`, or `cleanup`
     - The Vagrant config is passed to these methods as the first argument, and a hash containing provisioning variables is passed as the second argument.
+    - The `super` keyword should be called in these methods so that the existing tasks in the step are not lost (unless you want to overwrite the step entirely).
-    - For examples, see source codes for the default steps [here](src/steps.rb) and sample external steps [here](https://github.com/xtangle/my-configs/blob/master/src/steps.rb).
+    - For examples, see source codes for the default steps [here](src/steps.rb) and sample extra steps [here](https://github.com/xtangle/my-configs/blob/master/src/steps.rb).

 An example of these 'extra' configs is shown below: